-The curriculum used by Columbus Catholic Schools has been created by the educators in the Diocese of La Crosse as a part of the ACE Curriculum program.
+The curriculum used by Columbus Catholic Schools has been created by the educators in the Diocese of La Crosse.
 Our curriculum courses include: (daily) religion, language arts (reading and writing), math, science, social studies.
-Students also attend music, physical education, Spanish (OLP) and computer classes during the week.
+Students also attend music, physical education, and computer classes during the week.
 Students visit the school library each week.
 Band is available to 5th graders.
 Students are supported in their academic success by interventionist teachers at both of our elementary buildings.